 - Read the application carefully and complete all sections.
-The CIA application is available at www.ciachef.edu/applynow. - Applicants with significant experience in the foodservice industry or who are career changers should consider including a copy of their résumé.
+The CIA application is available at www.ciachef.edu/applynow. - Applicants with significant experience in the foodservice industry or who are career changers should consider including a copy of their résumé. - 1.
+Submit a personal statement (no less than 200 words, no more than 500) telling us why you're passionate about the food and hospitality industry, what experiences you have, and how you feel that your experiences have prepared you for The Culinary Institute of America.

-1. Answer the following short essay questions.